jcnelson/vdev/how-to-test.md

     $ git clone https://github.com/jcnelson/vdev vdev
     $ cd vdev
-    $ make -C libvdev
-    $ sudo make -C libvdev install DESTDIR=/usr/local
     $ make -C vdevd

-As a result of these commands, you will have checked out the latest copy of vdev's source code, built and installed `libvdev` (to /usr/local/lib and /usr/local/include), and compiled the hotplug daemon `vdevd`.
+As a result of these commands, you will have checked out the latest copy of vdev's source code, and built and installed the hotplug daemon `vdevd`.

 Step 2: Set up a Fake /dev
 --------------------------